📚 https://kingscrusher.tv/chesstactics || https://kingscrusher.tv/londonsystem

 ♚ Play turn style chess at http://bit.ly/chessworld

 Replayable game with nicely indented variations : https://www.chessworld.net/chessclubs/ltpgnviewer32/ltpgnboard.asp?GameID=5023519&v=rqd4MK9lB0s

 ♚Support the channel by donating via Paypal: https://goo.gl/7HJcDq

-Game quality tags: amazing, awesome, astonishing, brilliant, classic, crushing, dynamic, elegant, exceptional, excellent, exciting, fabulous, famous, fantastic, finest, flashy, greatest, important, impressive, incredible, instructive, interesting, magnificent, marvellous.
+Game quality tags: amazing, awesome, astonishing, brilliant, classic, crushing, dynamic, elegant, exceptional, excellent, exciting, fabulous, famous, fantastic, finest, flashy, greatest, important, impressive, incredible, instructive, incredible, interesting, magnificent, marvellous.